-The most prominent and best organized pro-reform grouping, but has lost political ground to more active and forceful core of the Green Movement of which Musavi is the most visible symbol.
+The most prominent and best organized pro-reform grouping, but has lost political ground to Green Movement groups advocating outright overthrow of the regime.
 Its leaders include Khatemi's brother, Mohammad Reza Khatemi (a deputy speaker in the 2000-2004 Majles) and Mohsen Mirdamadi.
-Backed Musavi in June 12 election; several IIPF leaders, including Mirdamadi, detained and prosecuted in postelection dispute.
+Backed Musavi in June 2009 election; several IIPF leaders, including Mirdamadi, detained and prosecuted in postelection dispute.
 The party was outlawed by the regime in September 2010.